harmanbr/SpeedyAirShippingAutomation/README.md

-A console application with dependency injection and default .NET logger
+Console application with dependency injection and default .NET logger